diacode/diacode-website/source/blog/2016-03-04-trello-clone-with-phoenix-and-react-pt-12.html.markdown

 ```

 Not that we run the `phoenix.digest` [mix task][474a1dd3] after the `webpack` build
-for generating the digested and compressed versions of the assetes.
+to generate the digested and compressed versions of the assets.

 ### Setting up our production environment
 Before deploying for the first time, we need to update the `prod.exs` file with